Super Lawyers

 June 2023 Update

 • June 1, 2023: Last month, the judge in the Gardasil class action MDL ruled that the opening bellwether trials will involve plaintiffs who are claiming one of the two primary injuries allegedly connected to the HPV vaccine: postural orthostatic tachycardia syndrome (POTS) or primary ovarian failure (POF)/primary ovarian insufficiency (POI).
 We think the ovarian failure cases are stronger claims than the POTS claims.
-That does not mean the POTS lawsuits cannot be one.
+That does not mean the POTS lawsuits cannot be won.
 It means – our lawyers think, anyway – that they will be generally hard to win than cases of premature ovarian failure or premature menopause.

 May 2023 Update

 • May 3, 2023: The court has granted in part and denied in part last week a plaintiffs’ motion to withhold expert reports filed in the Vaccine Program by their consulting experts.
-Plaintiffs are allowed to withhold their expert reports filed in Vaccine Court until they determine whether those experts will be retained as consulting or testifying experts in the case.
-However, plaintiffs must produce the Department of Health and Human Services’ expert reports from Vaccine Court within ten days of the order, as well as any expert reports they decide not to retain within ten days of such a decision.
+Plaintiffs can withhold their expert reports filed in Vaccine Court until they determine whether those experts will be retained as consulting or testifying experts in the case.
+However, plaintiffs must produce the Department of Health and Human Services’ expert reports from the Vaccine Court within ten days of the order, as well as any expert reports they decide not to retain within ten days of such a decision.

 April 2023 Update